shipra25jain/Snapify/README.md

+##Snapify

+The idea of project is to explore the music in an innovative way by creating a recommender system which can play the song depending upon your mood or surroundings captured in the input snap.
+I worked on this with my team-mates during Spotify Hackathon 2018.
+We integrated google cloud's vision api with couple of Spotify's api to build this.

 Flask / Python Spotify Sample
 ======================================================
  Click `"Show"` in the header to see your app live.
 Updates to your code will instantly deploy and update live.

 Getting Started
 ------------